lingtalfi/Kit_PicassoWidget/doc/pages/conception-notes.md

 2019-04-30: I've just added the attr property.
 I believe it should not be included in the (front) vars.
-Actually, I'm not even sure if having vars is a good idea, but let's keep it for now...

 attr is more a cosmetic thing, and hence it's part of the widget root configuration properties.
 The attr parameter was originally implemented to facilitate the implementation of the website-builder system, as